Notepatra Notepatra v0.1.114 docs

 AI surfaces in Notepatra:

-Privacy: "Share file with AI" toggle (v0.1.55).
-A red lock indicator next to the AI dock title controls whether the file currently in the editor is included in the AI's context.
+Privacy: "Auto-attach open file" toggle (v0.1.55).
+The Auto-attach open file checkbox (it reads "Auto-attaching open file" while on, styled red-when-off / green-when-on like a lock indicator) controls whether the file currently in the editor is included in the AI's context.
 Default OFF.
 Available only in Coding Mode — Chat and Data Analyst modes never see file content.
 The system prompt teaches the model to politely instruct you to enable the toggle if asked "can you see this file?".

 Ollama setup